• Skip to main content

 It’s recommended to take this protein after a workout to get the most out of the muscle-repairing benefits, but you can still utilize it at other times of the day if you wish.
 The flavors are decadent enough when mixed with a serving of your favorite milk, but do well in a smoothie, too!

-Maximuscle Cyclone All-in-One Protein Powder is a unique product that offers a little of everything.
+Maxi Nutrition Cyclone All-in-One Protein Powder for Strength is a unique product that offers a little of everything.
 It starts with an above-average amount of protein per serving, offering 31-32 grams.
-It uses an improved protein blend that’s 54% whey protein isolate that supports muscle strength and growth to the max.
-It also boasts moderate sugar and fat content, at around 2.5 grams of each, and about 15 grams of carbs.
+It uses an improved protein blend that’s 33% whey protein isolate, 26% whey protein concentrate, and 2% whey protein hydrolysate that supports muscle strength and growth to the max.
+It is also low in fat, with just 2.1 grams of fat per hundred grams, plus 20 grams of carbs within that same serving.

-You’re also getting five grams of creatine per serving which is also slightly above average and works to even further support your muscles in their growth process.
+You’re also getting 8.3 grams of creatine per 100 grams which is also slightly above average and works to even further support your muscles in their growth process.
 Lastly, it includes high levels of calcium and zinc for a nutrition boost, and it has added glutamine!

 Creatine and glutamine are both available as separate supplements, and there are times and places to take them individually, no doubt.
 But there are also times when it’s most beneficial to combine them with your protein and have them support you in your workouts and training sessions.
 When that’s what you want, this protein has you covered.
 The flavors include all three classics – strawberry, vanilla, and chocolate, along with what they call banoffee, a flavor made with real bananas.